SpikeInterface/spikeinterface/doc/modules/benchmark.rst

 Note that since this puplication, new methods has been published (DREDGe and MEDiCINe) and implemented in spikeinterface so runnning a new comparison could make sens.

 Lets be *open-and-reproducible-science*, this is so trendy.
-This 120 lines script will make the job.
+This 120 lines script will make the same job done [Garcia2024]_.